-We will give a self-contained proof of \cref{theorem:Kreck} in \cref{sec:stable classification}, that proceeds by simplifying a handle decomposition.
-The same arguments also imply the corresponding result for topological $4$-manifolds, with the additional condition that the Kirby-Siebenmann invariants $ks(M_i) \in\Z/2$ coincide for $i=1,2$.
-A topological $4$-manifold $M$ has a smooth structure $\CP$-stably if and only if $ks(M)=0$~ \cite[Section~8.6]{Freedman-Quinn}.
-Use the Chern manifold $*\CP$ with non-trivial Kirby-Siebenmann invariant~\cite[Section~10.4]{Freedman-Quinn}, the fact that $ks$ is additive, and Freedman's homeomorphism

-to see that all of the results of this article extend from smooth $4$-manifolds to topological $4$-manifolds with same Kirby-Siebenmann invariants.
-We therefore focus on the smooth category from now on.
+\begin{rem} Kreck's theorem, as well as our results, also hold for topological $4$-manifolds, with the additional condition that the Kirby-Siebenmann invariants $\ks(M_i) \in\Z/2$ coincide for $i=1,2$ cf.~\cite[Chapter~5]{teichnerthesis}.
+A topological $4$-manifold $M$ has a smooth structure $\CP$-stably if and only if $\ks(M)=0$.
+Using the existence of simply-connected closed 4-manifolds with non-trivial Kirby-Siebenmann invariant, one can quickly deduce the topological result from the smooth one.
+See \cref{remark:topological-case} for more details.
+We therefore focus on the smooth category from now on. \end{rem}